Second Cycle Degree/Two Year Master in Psychology of wellbeing and social inclusivity

 Here are a few good reasons to attend lectures:

-1. A teacher's guidance and support is essential to enrich and complete the learning process.
-Learning is not about studying passively, but about unleashing your potential through interaction.
+1. A teacher's guidance and support are essential to enrich and complete the learning process.
+Learning is not about studying passively, but about unleashing learning potential through interaction with the teachers and the peers.

-2. During the entire education process, you grow and improve and develop your projects by comparing and discussing with other people.
-You will have the opportunity to collaborate with the other students in your degree programme, organise study groups, exchange notes on the various disciplines, share experiences and strategies to prepare for exams.
-A precious opportunity worth experiencing.
+2. The entire education process allows the development and the improvement of cognitive, emotional and social capabilities through individual and collective projects by comparing and discussing with other people.
+In the context of active and partecipatory learning students have the opportunity to collaborate with each other by organising study groups, exchange notes on the various disciplines, share experiences and strategies for the most fruitful learning outcomes.